 Those automatic savings deposits could help you to build an emergency fund, set aside money toward the purchase of a new car, plan for a dream vacation or wedding or put together a down payment on a home.
-When savings has an assigned goal and assigned place (i.e. your savings account), it's much easier to stay on track.
+When savings has an assigned goal and assigned place (such as your savings account), it's much easier to stay on track.

 Choosing Your Withholding

-If you haven't updated your tax withholding since tax reform took effect, that's something to tackle ASAP.
-And if you have updated your withholding already, the beginning and end of the year are ideal times to review your strategy to ensure that you've claimed an appropriate number of allowances.
+If you haven't updated your tax withholding since tax reform took effect, it may be worthwhile to revisit that.
+If you have updated your withholding already, the beginning and end of the year are ideal times to review your strategy to ensure that you've claimed an appropriate number of allowances.